opentripplanner/OpenTripPlanner/docs/Developers-Guide.md

 # Developers Guide

+## Working on OTP in an IDE

+Most people writing or modifying OTP code use an Integrated Development Environment (IDE).
+Some of the most popular IDEs for Java development are Eclipse, IntelliJ IDEA, and NetBeans.
+All three of these environments are good for working on OTP, and any IDE with Maven build support should also work.
+Git integration is a plus.
+Ensure you have the Maven and Git plugins installed for whatever IDE you choose to use.

+IntelliJ IDEA is a commercial product, but its authors give free licenses to open source projects and the OpenTripPlanner development community has received such a license.
+If you want to use IntelliJ just ask us for the license key.
+It's an excellent IDE, and in my experience is quicker and more stable than the competition.

+When running your local copy of the OTP source within an IDE, all command line switches and configuration options will be identical to the ones used when running the OTP JAR from the command line (as described in the [basic introduction](Basic-Introduction) and [configuration reference](Configuration).
+The only difference is that you need to manually specify the main class.
+When you run a JAR from the command line, the JVM automatically knows which class contains the entry point into the program (the `main` function), but in IDEs you must create a "run configuration".

+Both IntelliJ and Eclipse have "run" menus, from which you can select an option to edit the run configurations.
+You want to create a configuration for a Java Application, specifying the main class `org.opentripplanner.standalone.OTPMain`.
+Unlike on the command line, the arguments to the JVM and to the main class you are running are specified separately.
+In the field for the VM options you'll want to put your maximum memory parameter (`-Xmx2G`, or whatever limit you want to place on JVM memory usage).
+The rest of the parameters to OTP itself will go in a different field with a name like "program arguments".

 ## Contributing to the project

 OpenTripPlanner is a community based open source project, and we welcome all who wish to contribute.